 The Vampire of Alnwick Castle – (Northumberland)

-This incident dates back to the 12th century and was recorded by the English chronicler William of Newburgh.
+This incident dating back to the 12th century is one of my favourite vampires from the UK.
+The English chronicler William of Newburgh is responsible for recording it.

 The once populated town was now nearly empty and some of the remaining villagers decided to take a stance.
 They dug up the vampire from his shallow grave within the cemetery to find the decomposing body.
-When they pierced the bloated body, blood poured everywhere which caused the villagers to believe that this indeed was a vampire.
+They pierced the bloated body and blood poured everywhere.
+Subsequently, the villagers began believing that indeed, he is a vampire.
 Terrified, they burned the body and by co-incidence, the plague and deaths stopped.

 (Reference – The Vampire Encyclopedia by Matthew Bunson)